Menu

 Why is it reported? #

-The @phpstan-sealed PHPDoc tag references a class that is marked as @internal in another package.
+The @phpstan-sealed PHPDoc tag references a class that is marked as @internal.
 Internal classes are not part of the public API of their package and may change or be removed at any time.
 Referencing them in a @phpstan-sealed tag creates a dependency on an implementation detail that could break without notice.

 How to fix it #